 The research will happen in three stages:

-1. The research team will review the fatigue services that current exist in the UK, both general and for specific conditions (e.g. Multiple Sclerosis).
+1. The research team will review the fatigue services that currently exist in the UK, both general and for specific conditions (e.g. Multiple Sclerosis).
 They’ll look at the characteristics of the programmes and the content of the programmes they offer.
-This will allow the research team to learn from services that already exist and bring this to their stroke specific programme.
+This will allow the research team to learn from services that already exist and bring this to their stroke-specific programme.

 2. The researchers will interview stroke survivors, carers and clinicians, and hold two focus groups with stroke survivors with fatigue.
 They’ll ask about their experience of fatigue, what helps fatigue or makes it worse, and strategies they’ve used that have and haven’t worked to help manage fatigue.

 3. Finally, they’ll use the information from stages one and two of the research to co-produce the fatigue management programme with stroke survivors with fatigue, their families and professionals.

-This project will create a fatigue management programme that has drawn on the needs and the knowledge of both stroke survivor and professional experts in fatigue.
+This project will create a fatigue management programme that is based on the needs and the knowledge of both stroke survivor and professional experts in fatigue.

 This programme will need to be tested in a larger research study before it can be used in practice to help stroke survivors with fatigue to manage their condition.
-Once they have created the programme the research team plan to test the programme to see if it works (i.e. does it help stroke survivors with fatigue).
+Once they have created the programme, the research team plan to test the programme to see if it works ( that is, does it help stroke survivors with fatigue?).